West Town, Chicago: River West

 St. John Cantius church, one of the city's many Polish Cathedrals.

 The small area within West Town east of the Kennedy Expressway and west of the North Branch of the Chicago River, between Division Street (1200N) and Grand Avenue (500N) is referred to as River West, complementing the River North area of the Near North Side.
 The small area is bisected by the elevated Union Pacific Railroad tracks.
 It contains several large loft buildings, most converted in the mid-1980s for residential use; several housing developments; St. John Cantius church; The Chicago Academy for the Arts located in St. John Cantius' former school; the Chicago Tribune's Freedom Center printing facility; some nightclubs and restaurants, and a few blocks of historic residential areas.

 During the Lori Lightfoot administration, the 30-Acre Freedom Center in River West was selected to be the location for the first Chicago Casino.
 Bally's Corporation is behind the new project dubbed Bally's Chicago and aims to create a $1.7+ billion "Flagship Destination" to showcase "The Best of Chicago" according to their website.
-Initially, the development was going to house the casino building, a 500 room hotel tower, several residential/multi-use high rises, an entertainment center, exhibition spaces, museum venues, and other large scale public amenities.
-The plan also would also include improvements to public infrastructure throughout the area.
+Initially, the development was going to house the casino building, a 500-room hotel tower, several residential/multi-use high rises, an entertainment center, exhibition spaces, museum venues, and other large scale public amenities.
+The plan would also include improvements to public infrastructure throughout the area.
 While developers have since scaled back the initial scope, they still intend on providing the much needed infrastructure improvements such as a public river walk and green space, new arterial streets, underground parking structures and the reconstruction & reconfiguration of the Chicago Avenue & Halsted Street Viaduct.

 Noble Square

 Noble Square is directly east of East Village.
 The generally accepted boundaries of Noble Square are the Kennedy Expressway on the east, Ashland (1600 W) on the west, Division (1200 N) on the north, and Chicago (800 N) or Grand (500 N) on the south.
 The name apparently refers to Eckhart Park, a one-block square park at the northeast corner of Chicago and Noble (1400 W).
 Its identity may be disappearing: real estate agents have been including its northern half as an eastern section of Wicker Park, while the southern end of this neighborhood has been identified as West Town since around 2000.
 This neighborhood was listed as "West Town" in 19th-century census records.

 Erie Neighborhood House, a social service agency tracing its roots to the settlement house movement of the 19th century, has operated in the neighborhood since 1870, providing services ranging from early childhood education and after-school programming to ESL and citizenship classes for adults.
-Its historic location is near the intersection of Erie (632 N) and Noble (1400 W).
+Its location is near the intersection of Erie (632 N) and Noble (1400 W).